First Cow: Plot

 The Chief Factor tries their cakes and asks Cookie to bake a clafoutis, the favorite of a captain he wants to impress at their next meeting.
 Lu and Cookie proudly deliver the clafoutis and observe as the Chief Factor offers tea with cream to the captain, remarking that despite his cow's good breeding, it is producing very little milk.
 He takes the captain, the chief, Cookie and Lu to see the cow, which recognizes Cookie and nuzzles him.
 Cookie urges Lu to leave town now, sensing the danger, but Lu persuades him they don't have enough to get to San Francisco and start their business, so they go back the next night to milk the cow once again.

 A man at the Chief Factor's estate comes out to fetch a cat, and the tree branch breaks before Cookie hears Lu's warning call.
 They run as the alarm is raised, and after the captain sees the pail and stool and informs the Chief Factor his cow was being milked, they send their men to kill Lu and Cookie.
-When they reach a river, Lu jumps, but Cookie hides, then falls down a hill.
-Cookie wakes up in a shack, helped by an elderly Native American couple.
+When they reach a river, Lu jumps, but Cookie hides, then falls down a hill, hitting his head.
+Cookie wakes up in a shack, helped by an elderly Native Hawaiian couple.
 He says he needs to find his friend and soon leaves.

 Lu trades his buttons to hire a canoe to go downstream in search of Cookie, and returns to the shack, hiding from the Chief Factor's men rummaging through the destruction.
 He retrieves their money from the tree.
 Cookie returns to the shack, walking by the cow on the Factor's estate, now surrounded by a fence.
 He is spied by the slight man Lu ignored in line at the market, who follows with a rifle.

 Cookie finds Lu at the shack, and Lu suggests they catch the next boat south.
 Cookie can't keep up through the woods and he lies down, clearly fatigued.
 Lu tells Cookie they will be safe and promises to keep watch, then lies beside him, reassures him, and closes his eyes.